 Stock news hits the newswires before it hits the scanners.
 Scanners hunt for volatility (stock volume), so newswires can help you get a trader’s edge and a potential position before the herd comes in.
 If you want to learn more, check out our Benzinga Pro Review.

 Pot stocks are among the most popular yet misunderstood sectors in the trading world.
 Many newbie traders get started trading pot stocks.
 However, they don’t have the proper mindset.
 Many newbie traders hear from other chat services or pump-and-dump sites that pot stocks are “going to the moon.”
 This has been going on for years.
-Many new traders get suckered into these pump-and-dump schemes and then lose their hard-earned money.
+Many new traders get into these pump-and-dump schemes and then lose their hard-earned money.
 They get caught up in the “get rich quick” mentality and then wonder what happened.

 Ahhh…the good ole world of crypto.
 Crypto, aka Bitcoin, is a hot-button topic that gets people going.
 Just the mention of this word sets emotions into high gear.
 So…we are going to keep this topic short and sweet.
 Like any stock…no one in the world can predict what a stock or sector will do long-term.
 Can crypto become the best thing since sliced bread?
 Sure!
 Can it become one of the greatest pumps and dumps of all time?
 Yes.

 Can you make a lot of money trading crypto?
 Yes!
 But…as you can see from the charts…a ton of people have lost their life savings “investing long-term” from buying at the top of the pump.
 We are always trying to do our best to protect our members.
-When purchasing stocks in hot-button sectors, it’s important to do your proper fundamental and technical research, just like you would in any stock.
+When purchasing stocks in hot-button sectors, it’s important to do proper fundamental and technical research, just like in any stock.

 Crypto and pot stocks are really important sectors to be aware of.
 They are a day trader’s dream because of their volatility but a new investor’s nightmare if they don’t know support and resistance.